tonywongthw/GoodRoom/README.md

 ### The challenge

-The challenge of this hackathon project was to combine the technologies of Voiceflow and Telegram API ...
+The challenge of this hackathon project was to combine the technologies of Voiceflow and Telegram API.

 Some of our following challenges were:

 - Whatsapp API is not intuitive to receive messages from.
 The only way to receive messages was to set up an HTTP server and listen via a webhook, and Whatsapp hadn't simplified the process at all.
 For the sake of time we decided not to go with Whatsapp and instead used Telegram, which was much simpler.
-- dialog response configuration ...
-- front-end web configuration issues
+- dialog response configuration was not easy to set up as we have to learn how to interact with the platform in a very short period of time

 Our users would be able to: